Kantox

-Kantox is a multinational "FinTech" company that offers Currency Management Automation software for corporate clients.
-Their solution automates the pre-trade, trade, and post-trade stages of the corporate foreign exchange (FX) workflow.
+Kantox Ltd is a multinational fintech company that offers Currency Management Automation software for corporate clients.
+Their software automates the pre-trade, trade, and post-trade stages of the corporate foreign exchange (FX) workflow.

 Kantox has its headquarters in the City of London and offices in the Torre Mapfre in Barcelona, Spain.
 Their solution has foreign exchange capabilities in 124 currencies and operates in more than 70 countries worldwide.

 They are a founding member of France Fintech, the Spanish Association for Financial Technology (Asociación Española de Technología Financiera) and the European Fintech Association, which all lobby for a greater role of FinTech in their respective countries' financial sectors.